What Does a Maintenance Technician Do? (Pay, Duties & Skills)

 • Part replacement and adjustments

-As the technician oversees facility-wide equipment, it is their duty to provide status updates of completed work and report existing or potential issues with the assets to their higher-ups (most commonly, a maintenance manager but maybe also a maintenance supervisor.)
+As the technician oversees facility-wide equipment, it is their duty to provide status updates of completed work and report existing or potential issues with the assets to their higher-ups (most commonly, a maintenance supervisor but maybe also a maintenance manager.)
 In order to prioritize efforts effectively, a maintenance technician should have the communication skills to emphasize when a specific project needs to take precedence over others.

 Log Maintenance Work